spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/20-add-backup-location-dynamic.md

 <Tabs.TabPane tab="Single Cloud Account with AWS STS" key="aws-sts-single">

-Use the following steps to add an S3 bucket as the backup location using the STS authentication method.
+Use the following steps to add an S3 bucket as the backup location using the STS authentication method when you have one cloud account.

 ## Prerequisites